aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/page-setup-and-printing-options/_index.md

     // Specifying the cells range (from A1 cell to E30 cell) of the print area pageSetup.SetPrintArea(u"A1:E30");

-    // Defining column numbers A & E as title columns pageSetup.SetPrintTitleColumns(u"$A:$E");
+    // Defining columns A–E as title columns pageSetup.SetPrintTitleColumns(u"$A:$E");

-    // Defining row numbers 1 as title rows pageSetup.SetPrintTitleRows(u"$1:$2");
+    // Defining row 1 as a title row pageSetup.SetPrintTitleRows(u"$1:$2");

-    // Allowing to print gridlines
+    // Allowing printing of gridlines
     pageSetup.SetPrintGridlines(true);

-    // Allowing to print row/column headings
+    // Allowing printing of row/column headings
     pageSetup.SetPrintHeadings(true);

-    // Allowing to print worksheet in black & white mode pageSetup.SetBlackAndWhite(true);
+    // Allowing printing of the worksheet in black‑and‑white mode pageSetup.SetBlackAndWhite(true);

-    // Allowing to print comments as displayed on worksheet pageSetup.SetPrintComments(PrintCommentsType::PrintInPlace);
+    // Allowing printing of comments as displayed on the worksheet pageSetup.SetPrintComments(PrintCommentsType::PrintInPlace);

-    // Allowing to print worksheet with draft quality pageSetup.SetPrintDraft(true);
+    // Allowing printing of the worksheet with draft quality pageSetup.SetPrintDraft(true);

-    // Allowing to print cell errors as N/A pageSetup.SetPrintErrors(PrintErrorsType::PrintErrorsNA);
+    // Allowing printing of cell errors as N/A pageSetup.SetPrintErrors(PrintErrorsType::PrintErrorsNA);

-    // Setting the printing order of the pages to over then down pageSetup.SetOrder(PrintOrderType::OverThenDown);
+    // Setting the printing order of the pages to over‑then‑down pageSetup.SetOrder(PrintOrderType::OverThenDown);

     // Save the workbook